At a glance

 As young adults head off to college, they face a new set of sensory processing challenges.
-The good news is that with some preparation, there are ways to work around these hurdles so they don’t stand in the way of success.
+The good news is that with some preparation, there are ways to get over these hurdles so they don’t stand in the way of success.

 Here are college challenges for young adults with sensory processing issues, and things students can do that may help.